ietf-wg-acme/acme/draft-ietf-acme-acme.md

 NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{!RFC2119}}.

-The two main roles in ACME are “client” and “server”.
+The two main roles in ACME are "client" and "server".
 The ACME client uses the protocol to request certificate management actions, such as issuance or revocation.
 An ACME client may run on a web server, mail server, or some other server system which requires valid TLS certificates.
 Or, it may run on a separate